tapthaker/Octopress/source/_posts/2015-05-30-unit-testing-ios-uiviewcontrollers-the-advanced-way.markdown

 Notice the it conforms to the Eventable protocol, which declares the method **dispatchEvent**.

 To test such BusinessLogicControllers, you can create a StubbedControllable and use that to send events.
+I am not going to show the implementation of the StubbedControllable here because it will just bloat the code, if you really want to look at that you can head on my [Github example repo](https://github.com/tapthaker/UnitTesting-UIViewControllers).
-Lets look at how we could could implement tests for this -
+Lets look at how we could implement tests for this -

 {% include_code [LoginBusinessLogicControllerTests] LoginBusinessLogicControllerTests.swift %}